hsemple/pythongis_tutorials/docs/source/displaying_files.rst

-	#Print the two lists as columnss
+	#Format the two lists as columns separated with a space

 	magnitude = "Magnitude"
 	depth = "Depth"